-According to Daniel Stone, “Apples come from Kazakhstan, bananas come from New Guinea, pineapples from Brazil, and the oranges and lemons that have fueled the economies of Florida and California?
+According to Dan Stone, “Apples come from Kahzakstan, bananas come from New Guinea, pineapples from Brazil, and the oranges and lemons that have fueled the economies of Florida and California?
 They originated in China ...
 Almost every food we eat is an immigrant.”

-That sets the stage for Stone’s book on “food explorer” David Fairchild.
-In the late 19th century, at age 22, Fairchild created the USDA’s Section of Foreign Seed and Plant Introduction, then spent most of the next four decades finding seeds and cuttings to bring back to America.
+That sets the stage for Stone’s new book on David Fairchild, the “food explorer.”
+In the late 19th century at age 22, he created the USDA’s Section of Foreign Seed and Plant Introduction, then spent most of the next four decades traveling the world finding seeds and cuttings to bring back to America.
 In essence, he was an agricultural spy.

-His wealthy patron, Barbour Lathrop, funded most of his travels, since the USDA thought Fairchild would be of more use sorting seeds in Washington, D.C.
-Lathrop had a brash, Teddy Roosevelt-like demeanor— impatient and restless—whereas Fairchild wanted to take his time at each port of call.
-But Lathrop was the first to notice that coca leaves were the reason that porters in the Andes had so much energy.
-He sent samples to a lab stateside, but they were never examined.
-(Stone adds that the original Coca-Cola contained 2.5 percent cocaine because the formula was concocted by a pharmacist addicted to morphine.)
+His wealthy patron, Barbour Lathrop, funded most of his travels since the USDA thought Fairchild would be more useful back in Washington, D.C., sorting seeds.
+Theirs was an up and down relationship; Lathrop had a brash, Teddy Roosevelt demeanor, impatient and restless.
+Whereas Fairchild wanted to take his time at each port of call.
+But Lathrop was also an explorer of sorts.
+He was the first one to notice that coca leaves were the reason that porters in the Andes had so much energy.
+He sent samples to a lab stateside but they were never examined.
+(Stone adds that the original Coca-Cola contained 2.5 percent cocaine since the formula was concocted by a pharmacist addicted to morphine.)

-Fairchild’s greatest moment was his promotion of cherry blossom trees to beautify the capital.
-The first shipment was burned due to insect infestation.
-The second was a success, which reinforces the book’s theme: So many staples of American life come from elsewhere, from mangos and avocados to the cherry blossom trees in our nation’s capital.
+Oddly enough, Fairchild’s greatest moment was his promotion of cherry blossom trees to beautify the capitol.
+The first shipment had to be burned due to insect infestation, but the second was a success.
+That you can still see the results of his efforts today reinforces the theme of this book; everyone and everything is an immigrant to America, from dates, mangoes and avocados to the cherry blossom trees in our nation’s capital.